 (Equation)

-A maybe counterintuitive convention should be noted here.
-The detuning is defined as the difference between the frequency of the driving light and the atomic resonance frequency, hence the extra minus sign.
+A potentially counterintuitive convention should be noted here.
+Detuning is defined as the difference between the frequency of the driving light and the atomic resonance frequency, hence the extra minus sign.

-The Liouville-von Neumann equation gives the equation of motion of the density matrix as
+The Liouville-von Neumann equation establishes the equation of motion of the density matrix as

 (Equation)

 In principle, given the Hamiltonian, we can solve the equations of motion.
-However, just as in the Einstein's theory of $A$ and $B$ coefficients, spontaneous emission should be taken into account even though our model is semiclassical.
+However, just as in Einstein's theory of $A$ and $B$ coefficients, spontaneous emission should be taken into account even though our model is semiclassical.
 In other words, relaxation terms due to the coupling between the atom and the quantized electromagnetic field should be added into the system.

 First, there is a constant probability per unit time $\Gamma$ for decay from the excited state 2 to the ground state 1, so that we have